8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 Feeding your puppy might seem like a simple, straightforward part of owning a dog.
 However, most people don’t realize how big of an impact food can have on various aspects of your puppies training.

-I recommend setting up a designated mealtime area.
-Always make sure to change your puppy’s water so it’s fresh and clean and serve his/her breakfast in a designated dog bowl.
+Always make sure to change your puppy’s water so it’s fresh and clean.
+Serve his/her breakfast in a designated dog bowl.

 Like I said, don’t be an annoyance as it’s not fair to pester your puppy while they enjoy a meal.
 But a little interaction is very helpful when it comes to teaching your puppy to be gentle with food.